Conscientious objector: New Zealand

 In 1916 conscription was introduced in New Zealand, with only Quakers, Christadelphians, and Seventh-day Adventists having automatic exemption from the conscription.
 During the First World War, between 1,500 and 2,000 objectors and defaulters were convicted, or came under state control, for their opposition to war.
 At least 64 of these were still at Waikeria Prison on 5 March 1919 – some of whom had gone on hunger strike in protest.

 Also during the First World War fourteen objectors, including Archibald Baxter, were forcibly sent to the front lines and were subject to Field Punishment No. 1, which "involved being tethered tightly by the wrists to a sloping pole to ensure their bodies hung with their hands taking all their weight."

 During World War Two, conscription was re-introduced in 1940 and 5000 men applied for an exemption on the grounds of conscientious objection.
 Of these, 800 were imprisoned for the length of the war, and were barred from voting for ten years when they were released following the end of the war.

 In the contemporary setting, there is no statute or case law which deal with conscientious objection.
 But, the OHCHR believes that the Bill of Rights Act 1990 and the ratification of Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights creates a legal framework which enables conscientious objection.

 Rhodesia

 The white minority government of Rhodesia and white Rhodesian society had little tolerance for conscientious objectors to the country's national service scheme during the Rhodesian Bush War.
 In 1972 none of the 34 applicants for conscientious objector status were approved.
-Men who refused to undertake national service due to their beliefs were gaoled or fined.
+Men who refused to undertake national service due to their beliefs were jailed or fined.
 In 1973 a juvenile was caned for conscientious objection.
 By 1978 it was also an offence to advocate for conscientious objection.